Scroll down for details of members’ professional profiles.

 JOHN HIBBERD

-I am a founder member of HUDG and served as Secretary for a number of years, now continuing as an ordinary member.
+I am a founder member of HUDG and have served as Secretary for a number of years.

 After qualifying as an architect, I worked for Central Government on a wide variety of projects across the Government estate both civil and military, initially as a project architect and design team leader, later as Design and Project Manager for a 25 strong multi-disciplinary design group.